 Clustermarket is saying it will cost £X to book the instrument.
 I thought academic access was still free.

-Access to ROAR instruments is free for academic users.
+Access to ROAR instruments is free (subsidised) for academic users UNTIL END OF 2020.
 The only charges applied will be on consumables.
 Clustermarket requires that a price is associated to each instrument added to the platform, and this price cannot be £0.
 The instrument cost given by Clustermarket at the time of booking should be disregarded.